Atticuszz/work_space_fastapi/README.md

 1. TaskDoneManagement.js => TaskDoneManagement.ts
 2. construct backup sqlite database from supabase
 3. sync finance data from bill.csv to supabase
 4. construct finance analysis on vue

+# Questions

+1. A task may take multiple times to complete, which means that only part of the progress can be completed each time.
+2. It is necessary to propose a to-do function, preferably with a reminder and a deadline.
+3. A task may be divided into multiple completion periods, or only the total time taken may be recorded, and the complete period cannot be recorded.